PurebreadDragon/Lembirdox-RPG/README.md

 Class diagram:
 (link goes here)

+This diagram shows the structure of our program.
+Room and Entity are abstract classes that contain information that each room and entity would need.
+Players and enemies extend from the Entity class while combat and interaction rooms derive from the Room class.
+Map contains a vector of Room classes and some global information.

  > ## Phase III
  > You will need to schedule a check-in with the TA (during lab hours or office hours).
 Your entire team must be present.